safe-global/safe-docs/reference/safe-core-sdk/api-kit/README.md

 ### `getSafesByModule`

-Returns the list of Safes where the module address provided is enabled.
+Returns the list of Safes where the plugin address provided is enabled.

 ```typescript
 const safes: ModulesResponse = await getSafesByModule(moduleAddress)